australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/02-pre-survey-planning.md

   </tr>
   <tr>
     <td>L3</td>
-    <td><strong>Variables mapped on a grid</strong><br>L2 data undergoes additional processing/value-adding to create L3 products.
-Variables mapped on uniform grid scales, with some consistency to produce charts/gridded products etc. L3 products cannot be backwards engineered into L2.</td>
+    <td>Variables mapped on a grid<br>L2 data undergoes additional processing/value-adding to create L3 products.
+Variables mapped on uniform grid scales, with some consistency to produce derived products.
+L3 products cannot be backwards engineered into L2. </td>
-    <td>Additional value added, or data sampled (e.g. chart, slope map, geomorphology)</td>
+    <td>Additional value added, or data sampled (e.g. grid, DEM)</td>
-    <td colspan="3">N/A: L2 is the final ‘product’ for ancillary data types, and not all ancillary data have an L1 form.
-For the majority of commercial software available, backscatter data is progressed automatically through the L1 and L2 stages and saved directly as an L3 final product.</td>
+    <td colspan="3">For the majority of commercial software available, backscatter data is progressed automatically through the L1 and L2 stages and saved directly as an L3 final product.
+Note: L2 is the final ‘product’ for ancillary data types.</td>
   </tr>
 </tbody>
 </table>